 View this post on Instagram

-As a result, the safety and prosperity of women and girls are urgently at stake, bringing emergency attention to their daily reality of increased gender-based violence, forced child marriages, transactional sex for food and survival, malnutrition, and a crippling domestic burden from the escalating cost-of-living crisis.
+The report highlights that the safety and prosperity of women and girls are at stake, bringing urgent attention to the reality they face including increased gender-based violence, forced child marriages, transactional sex for food and survival, malnutrition, and a crippling domestic burden from the escalating cost-of-living crisis.

 This serves as a sobering window into the acute physical and mental trauma the world’s women and girls are enduring as a result of the war in Ukraine and other relentless global crises, and how this “deepens and aggravates pre-existing structural inequalities.”